Craig's Scrapbook - Home

 I don't know how important grinding the slide cutaway is as I ground mine at the same time as performing the other mods.
 You might be able to produce satisfactory results without this step, though it costs nothing and is worthwhile in my opinion.

-I am also running a 180 main jet, which came with the bike.
-It seems only slightly rich, but a more strongly-tapered needle is what the bike really wants, with a somewhat smaller main jet (my 1/2 throttle range seems to be slightly on the lean side).
+I was also running a 180 main jet, which came with the bike.
+It seemed only slightly rich, but a more strongly-tapered needle is what the bike really wanted, with a somewhat smaller main jet (my 1/2 throttle range seems to be slightly on the lean side).

 I imagine that many 240-kitted bikes have been run with near-standard jetting that worked well in their previous 200cc incarnation, and have suffered from not only poor economy and richness at the low end, but also poor power and overheating caused by leanness at the top.

 This is not to say that the thin iron bore does not run hotter by nature.
 Of course it does.
 Ask for a good 3 thou' clearance if you have the job done, and check your ring gap carefully.
-I seized mine because of a lapse of concentration when I held it wide open only with only a few hours on the rebore.
+I seized mine because of a lapse in concentration when I held the throttle wide open with only a few hours on the rebore.
 Wiseco pistons require a longer run-in time because they are forged and expand more than the stock cast pistons.
 I also recommend using more oil during run-in with these sleeves - say 25:1 for a few tanks.

 I recommend running Shell Optimax with the 240 kit.
 As I write I've just switched over from BP premium, and the difference is quite noticeable.
 I had to screw my throttle stop in a couple of turns as soon as I fired it up on the new fuel to prevent it revving so hard.
-It idles better, pulls better, pings less (my cylinder head hasn't been machined), and seems to be more economical too.
+It idles better, pulls better, pings less (pinging is another consequence of my cylinder head not being re-machined), and seems to be more economical too.
 Its (presumably) faster burn speed is ideal for the wide bore and extended combustion chamber formed by the 240 kit.
 Note that if you're already running rich, Optimax will make the richness worse.
-I switched over in mid-winter when the air is denser, so some of the power improvement I felt would be simply a result of Optimax effectively correcting for this.
+I switched over in mid-winter when the air is denser, so some of the power improvement I felt would be simply a result of Optimax compensating for this.

 While on the subject of economy, my bike, with its 28mm carby, always was excellent and is now probably even better on Optimax.
 For example, my last ride was 90km (56 miles) of quite fast, steep, tight and often very rough terrain, with no attempt to spare the horses, and I used only 7 litres (1.85 US galls) of fuel.
 Not bad.